-The US News and World Report top-five ranked UC Berkeley Department of Nuclear Engineering is at the forefront of academia and research, further progressing the field of nuclear engineering.
+The US News and World Report top-four ranked UC Berkeley Department of Nuclear Engineering is at the forefront of academia and research, further progressing the field of nuclear engineering.
 The department is concerned with the science of nuclear processes and their application to the development of various technologies.
 Nuclear processes are fundamental in the medical diagnosis and treatment fields, and in basic and applied research concerning accelerator, laser and superconducting magnetic systems.
 Utilization of nuclear fission energy for the production of electricity is the current major commercial application, and radioactive thermal generators power a number of spacecraft.
 For the longer term, electricity production based on nuclear fusion is expected to become an increasingly important segment of the field.

 MEng in Nuclear Engineering